meltaxa/slackview/README.md

 # Slack View

-View a Slack channel in a web page.
+View in real time a Slack channel in a web page.

-The Slack View is not interactive.
-It is a read-only view of the target Slack channel leveraging the Slack API.

 # Demo